NordVPN Black Friday Banner

 CyberGhost VPN supported devices

-CyberGhost VPN can be used on seven devices simultaneously, which is a decent entry-level count—ahead of NordVPN and ExpressVPN—though lacking in comparison to the unlimited simultaneous connections offered by Surfshark VPN, Windscribe VPN, Atlas VPN, TunnelBear VPN and IPVanish VPN.
+CyberGhost VPN can be used on seven devices simultaneously, which is a decent entry-level count—ahead of NordVPN and ExpressVPN—though lacking in comparison to the unlimited simultaneous connections offered by Surfshark VPN, Windscribe VPN, TunnelBear VPN and IPVanish VPN.
 You can install CyberGhost on the following platforms:

 • Windows